Are mirrorless cameras good for wildlife photography

 One of the key features of mirrorless cameras that make them great for wildlife photography is the silent shooting mode.
 When photographing shy or easily startled wildlife, the loud noise of a camera shutter can be disruptive and cause the animals to flee.
 Mirrorless cameras offer a silent shooting mode that allows you to capture images without making any noise, ensuring that you can photograph wildlife without disturbing them.

-See also How to use sony mirrorless camera for landscape
+See also Best budget sony mirrorless camera

 This feature is particularly useful when shooting in quiet environments or when trying to capture natural behaviors of animals without interfering.
 The silent shooting mode enables you to blend into the environment and capture stunning wildlife shots without causing any disturbance.